chrissiedeist/github_to_trello/README.md

 ## Overview
-Use the github API to grab all open issues for specified repo.
+Creates/updates trello cards for all open issues in specified github repo.
-Creates a list with the repo name of the specified trello board.
-For each issue, create/update a trello card on that list.

 Running this script/using this gem:
-- Creates a list for each specified repo (if a list for that repo is not already present)
+- Creates a list for specified repo (if a list for that repo is not already present)
 - Adds or updates cards for all open issues or PRs in that repo
 - Adds or updates color labels to cards based on date last updated

-# SETUP
+## PREREQUISITES

 1. A trello account with access to the board you are populating with github issues.
 2. A public key and token giving access to that trello account